ucberkeley-cs250/bar-crawl/README.md

 * Fine-grained management of tests, since a task is generated per test (e.g. rv64ui-p-add), per test platform (e.g. vsim), per design (e.g. EOS24Config0).
 * A "watch" script to let you access output from compile jobs on worker nodes, without writing all output to a file.
 This lets you easily track "stuck" jobs that are running remotely.
 * Easily scale-up/down machines in your cluster, while jobs are running
-* Lets users share installations of riscv-tools, but ensures that consistent versions are used based on hashes in your working copy
+* Lets users share installations of riscv-tools and riscv-tests, but ensures that consistent versions are used based on hashes in your working copy
 * WIP: Store important features from results into a DB for easy analysis.
 You can currently access a grid of test results/cycle counts for your job and export CSV results at a8.millennium.berkeley.edu:8080/jobs?limit=10000&jobid=JOB_NAME.
 For example:

 ![alt-text](https://www.eecs.berkeley.edu/~skarandikar/host/bar-crawl-screenshot.png "Bar Crawl Screenshot")

-* TODO: Lets users share installations of riscv-tests
 * TODO: Generate designs based on feedback from earlier jobs
 * TODO: Define queues to dispatch tasks to particular machines
 * Your feature here.
 Submit an [issue](http://github.com/ucb-bar/bar-crawl/issues).